mapproxy/mapproxy/doc/configuration.rst

 caches
 ------

-Here you can configure wich sources should be cached.
+Here you can configure which sources should be cached.
 Available options are:

 ``sources``